svenberglund/react-mst-grid-layout/README.md

+Note: The published npm versions are still at an experimental beta stage.

 # react-mst-grid-layout

 > A library of React components that form a wrapper around react-grid-layout using mst (MobX-state-tree) for state management.